Association of Women Sex Workers of Argentina: Beginning

 AMMAR’s initial stages began in 1994 when a group of women involved in Argentina’s sex trade organized in Buenos Aires to demand basic human rights and fight police violence.
 The organization was officially founded and incorporated in March 1995 to the Central de los Trabajadores Argentinos.
 The Embassy of the Netherlands in the city of Buenos Aires contributed to the installation of the office that the union currently has within the building of the CTA.
+Despite the 1983 fall of the military Junta, sex workers were still being policed.
+Sex workers were subjected to bribes, assaults and being falsely detained for thirty days by the police.
+Due to the intensified police brutality in 1994, Elena Reynaga, now AMMAR secretary, and other women who worked at the corner in Constitution, Buenos Aires politically organized.
+The organization was officially founded and incorporated in March 1995 to the Central de los Trabajadores Argentinos.

 In the international arena, starting in 1997 and on the basis of contacts with different organizations nearby, the Sexual Workers Network of Latin America and the Caribbean was created; In it, organizations and focal points of the different countries of the continent are articulated.
 Elena Reynaga, as representative of Ammar, chairs this network.

-Ammar's action contributed to the repeal of police edicts and the decriminalization of street prostitution in the city of Buenos Aires for a brief period, until the reform of Article 71 of the Contraventional Code on March 4, 1999, which again sanctioned the offer of sex on public roads in certain cases.
+Ammar's action contributed to the repeal of police edicts and the decriminalization of street prostitution in the city of Buenos Aires for a brief period, until the reform of Article 71 of the Contraventional Code on March 4, 1999, which again sanctioned the offer of sex on public roads in certain cases.AMMAR’s goal was for sex work to be recognized as wage labor.
+They initially fought to not be rearrested within twenty-four hours after being released.
+In 1994, AMMAR demanded to ensure their safety and equality.
+Their demands included “stop abuse against sex workers, the repeal of the Código de Faltas and Codigos Contravencionales (provincial codes that enable abuse), for violence against sex workers to be taken seriously, and for access to health and other welfare benefits”.
+Specifically they fought for the "derogation of Article 81 of the Code of Contraventions (Codigo contravencional/Codigo de Convivencia Urbana)".
+This article means the demand or offer for sex work is met with sanctions and monetary fines.